A Survey of Embodied AI: From Simulators to Research Tasks: Introduction

-Growing interest in embodied AI has led to significant progress in embodied AI simulators that aim to faithfully replicate the physical world.
+The growing interest in embodied AI has led to significant progress in embodied AI simulators that aim to faithfully replicate the physical world.
 These simulated worlds serve as virtual testbeds to train and test embodied AI frameworks before deploying them into the real world.
-These embodied AI simulators also facilitate the collection of of task-based dataset \cite{duan2020actionet,shridhar2020alfred} which are tedious to collect in real-world as it requires an extensive amount of manual labour to replicate the same setting as in the virtual world.
-While there have been several survey papers in the field of embodied AI \cite{pfeifer2004embodied,haugeland1985artificial,Pfeifer2006HowTB}, they are mostly outdated as they were published before the modern deep learning era, which started around 2009 \cite{deng2009imagenet,krizhevsky2012imagenet,lecun2015deep,he2016deep,silver2017mastering}.
-To the best of our knowledge, there has been only one survey paper \cite{anderson2018evaluation} on the research effort for embodied AI in simulators.
+These embodied AI simulators also facilitate the collection of task-based dataset \cite{duan2020actionet,shridhar2020alfred} which are tedious to collect in real-world as it requires an extensive amount of manual labor to replicate the same setting as in the virtual world.
+While there have been several survey papers in the field of embodied AI \cite{pfeifer2004embodied,haugeland1985artificial,Pfeifer2006HowTB}, they are mostly outdated as they were published before the modern deep learning era, which started around 2009 \cite{deng2009imagenet,lecun2015deep,he2016deep,silver2017mastering}.
+To the best of our knowledge, there is only one survey paper on the evaluating embodied navigation \cite{anderson2018evaluation} .

-This paper makes three major contributions to the field of embodied AI.
-Firstly, the paper surveys the state-of-the-art embodied AI simulators and provide insights into the specification and selection process of simulators for research tasks.
-Secondly, the paper provides a systematic look into embodied AI research directions, and the different stages of embodied AI research that are currently available.
-Lastly, the paper establishes the linkages between embodied AI simulators' development and the progress of embodied AI research.